 - A renovation of the East Hall residential halls took place instead of building in a new location.

-- Animal, Veterinary and Biomedical Sciences Building built on site of former Henning Building
+- Animal, Veterinary and Biomedical Sciences Building was built on site of former Henning Building.

-- Chemical and Biomedical Engineering Building built on the site of former Fenske Laboratory
+- Chemical and Biomedical Engineering Building was built on the site of former Fenske Laboratory.

 Learn more about Penn State’s progress on the UN’s Sustainable Development Goals on the SDG Progress page HERE, and learn more about work on SDG 11 HERE.